 The Earth’s tectonic plates are in constantly moving like giant ‘rafts’ on top of the semi-molten mantle below.
 However, this movement is slow and rates vary from less than 2.5cm /yr to over 15cm/yr.

-The movement of the Earth’s crustal plates is believed to be due to convection currents which occur in the semi-molten mantle.
+One explanation for the movement of the Earth’s crustal plates is believed to be convection currents which occur in the semi-molten mantle.
 These convection currents are created by heat from within the earth – much of which is generated by radioactive decay in the core.

 Convection currents in the mantle